Planning a Perfect Trip to Barcelona

 Day 5: On the final day, take a trip to Camp Nou, home of FC Barcelona.
 After the tour, head back to explore the streets of El Ravel and visit the Museu d’Art Contemporani de Barcelona.
 Finally, make your way over to Barceloneta where you can either take a walk down to Port Olímpic or simply spend the remaining few hours of your Barcelona vacation relaxing on the beach.

 Reach out toour travel expert in Spain to create a unique Barcelona itinerary for you.

 Most people who travel to Barcelona assume that the best place to stay is right in the action along Las Ramblas.
-There is no doubt that having a room overlooking Barcelona’s most famous street has a certain charm — if you don’t mind paying a bi extra for the privilege.
-However, you can find much better value just a few streets away in the Barri Gótic or El Ravel quarters — and this is true for all categories of accommodation from budget to luxury.
+There is no doubt that having an apartment in Barcelona overlooking its most famous street has a certain charm — if you don’t mind paying a bi extra for the privilege.
+However, you can find a much better value just a few streets away in the Barri Gótic or El Ravel quarters — and this is true for all categories of accommodation from budget to luxury.

 Another option for top-end hotels is the Eixample quarter, although this will leave you much further away from Las Ramblas.
 Also, bear in mind that if you are traveling on a shoestring, even low-end accommodation in Barcelona is among the most expensive in Spain.

 If you stay in Barcelona for more than just a couple of days and feel like exploring a little more of Catalonia, there is plenty to see within easy striking distance of the city.